SCHOOL MURAL PROGRAM

-I LOVE MY HOOD is a proud vendor for The Department of Education.
-We are made up of a collective of Artists, Educators and Social Justice Activists who share in the goal of improving our communities.
+I LOVE MY HOOD is a proud vendor for the Department of Education and MBE certified.
+Our collective of artists, educators, and social justice activists are dedicated to improving our communities.

-The creative exercises we provide triple as an opportunity to develop expression, social awareness and social change.
-These actions both improve the quality of life for us and our neighborhoods while simultaneously recognizing and empowering our youth.
+Our creative exercises serve as opportunities to develop expression, social awareness, and social change.
+These actions improve the quality of life in our neighborhoods while empowering our youth.

-“Murals in Schools” allow local artists, students and teachers to visually enhance and boost the school's surroundings.
-We paint murals that directly reflect the culture and aesthetics of the respective communities while providing inspiration.
+“Murals in Schools” allow local artists, students, and teachers to visually enhance and inspire the school’s surroundings.
+We paint murals that reflect the culture and aesthetics of each community.

-Students working with I LOVE MY HOOD as “participant-artists” learn the therapeutic process of art-making which allows them to practices the skills and techniques needed to produce high-quality art for the public.
-Along with a high standard of aesthetics, the projects focus on building the community, learning cultural significance and enhancing social awareness.
+Students working with I LOVE MY HOOD as “participant-artists” learn the therapeutic process of art-making, practicing the skills and techniques needed to produce high-quality public art.
+Our projects emphasize a high standard of aesthetics, community building, cultural significance, and enhanced social awareness.

 Naturally, what we see on a daily basis is powerful and influential, particularly as it pertains to the shaping of our youth.